Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Methods

-Under this approximation, H$_2$O dominates over CO$_2$ after perihelion, and CO$_2$ does not overtake H$_2$O until $r_H\sim1.8$ au.
+Under this approximation, H$_2$O dominates over CO$_2$ after perihelion, and CO$_2$ does not overtake H$_2$O until $r_H\sim1.9$ au.
 This order-of-magnitude estimate is not intended to provide a realistic determination of the CO$_2$ and H$_2$O production rates near perihelion, but rather to provide a sense of whether H$_2$O is likely the dominant collider for the ALMA epoch ($r_H=1.37$ au).
-Consistent with H$_2$O becoming the dominant coma gas near perihelion, SOHO/SWAN measurements show more than an order-of-magnitude rise in $Q$(H$_2$O) between $r_H\sim2.1$ au and perihelion (Extended Data Figure~\ref{fig:support}) \cite{Combi:2026ApJ}.
+Consistent with H$_2$O becoming the dominant coma gas near perihelion, SOHO/SWAN measurements show more than an order-of-magnitude rise in $Q$(H$_2$O) between $r_H\sim2.1$ au and perihelion \cite{Combi:2026ApJ} (Extended Data Figure~3).
 Nevertheless, even if H$_2$O is the dominant collisional partner, contributions from CO and CO$_2$ to the collisional excitation budget may not be negligible.
-The comparatively low expansion velocities inferred for CH$_3$OH and HDO relative to the canonical scaling $v=0.85\,r_H^{-0.5}$ could indicate an outflow influenced by heavier molecules such as CO$_2$ (Biver et al., submitted).
-If so, the production rate inferred under an H$_2$O dominated coma assumption may more closely trace, for example, the combined H$_2$O+CO$_2$ gas production rate rather than H$_2$O alone.
-With the previous caveats in mind we treat our constraint of the water production rate from the methanol excitation as an upper limit, $Q({\rm H_2O})<1.6\times10^{29}\ {\rm s^{-1}}$.
+The comparatively low expansion velocities inferred for CH$_3$OH and HDO relative to the canonical scaling $v=0.85\,r_H^{-0.5}$ could indicate an outflow influenced by heavier molecules such as CO$_2$ (ref. \cite{Biver:2026arXiv}).
+If so, the production rate inferred under an H$_2$O-dominated coma assumption may more closely trace, for example, the combined H$_2$O+CO$_2$ gas production rate rather than H$_2$O alone.
+With the previous caveats in mind, we treat our constraint of the H$_2$O production rate from the CH$_3$OH excitation as an upper limit, $Q({\rm H_2O})<1.6\times10^{29}\ {\rm s^{-1}}$.